kahlan/kahlan/docs/README.md

 * `describe`: it generally contains all specs for a method.
 Using the class method's name is probably the better option for a clean description.
 * `context`: it's used to group tests according to some use cases.
 Using "when" or "with" followed by the description of the use case is generally a good practice.
-* `it`: it contain the code to test.
+* `it`: it contains the code to test.
 Keep its corresponding description short and clear.

 ### Setup and Teardown